AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-31-eleventy-image-lazy-loading.md

 ---
 title: Lazily Loading Images with the 11ty Image Plugin
-description: Learn how to use the official 11ty image plugin to create optimized, responsive, and lazily loaded images.
+description: While imagery can enrich your content, it can also slow down your site if it's not used responsibly.
+Learn how to use the official 11ty image plugin to create optimized, responsive, and lazily loaded images.
 keywords: [11ty image, lazy load, lazily load]
 categories: [webperf, 11ty, images, javascript]
 commentsId: 118